CarmeTeam/Carme-Docu/UserDoc/Projects/project-update/project-update.md

     Fig. 4.

-4. If you want to modify another field, contact the `carme-admin`.
+4. If you want to modify another field, contact the carme-administrator.
 However, if your project is still `Waiting for approval`, it will be much easier to [delete your project](../project-delete/project-delete.md) and create it again.